Shocking Behind-the-Scenes Secrets From Your Favorite Movies

 Clooney describes what happened next in an interview: “He turned on me and said, ‘Why don’t you just worry about your f**ked-up act?
 You’re being a dick.
 You want to hit me?
 You want to hit me?
 Come on, pussy, hit me.’
 I’m looking at him like he’s out of his mind.
 Then, he started banging me on the head with his head.
 He goes, ‘Hit me, you pussy.
 Hit me.’
 Then, he got me by the throat and I went nuts.”

-3. During production, someone spiked the Titanic crew’s food with PCP
+2. Someone spiked the Titanic production crew’s food with PCP

 No one had it worse than Harrison Ford though, who was scheduled to roll into Finse after the rest of the cast.
 According to Mark Clark’s novel, Star Wars FAQ: Everything Left to Know About the Trilogy That Changed the Movies, Ford was only able to get to the set by riding “in the engine cabin of a locomotive snowplow sent to clear the avalanche.
 He disembarked in Finse around midnight, having downed a bottle of vodka with the engine driver.”